Kawa-oneechan/Asspull3X-roms/readme.md

 # Asspull IIIx
 ## ROM source archive
 This repository contains the full source for the *Asspull IIIx* ROM files — the BIOS and boot firmware, and a handful of functionality tests.
 They can be built in [devkitPro](https://devkitpro.org/)... is what I would *like* to say but I must've misremembered where I got devkit68K from.
 So grab [this copy](http://helmet.kafuka.org/devkit68k.rar) and unpack it in your devkitPro directory or whatever, and make sure you `set DEVKIT68K=/opt/devkitPro/devkit68K` (to match what devkitPro put).
 That *should* set you up well enough.
 If you don't have devkitPro installed, you don't actually need any of the specific kits, just the base system.
 A copy of grit is included in the devkit68K archive and I'm thinking of writing my own anyway.

-For that matter, you'll also need Python 3.8 or later installed.
+For that matter, you'll also need Python 3.8 or later installed, so you can use the included tools.
+If the graphics related tools don't work, run `pip install Pillow` and try again.

 ### `_disk1_` and `_disk2_`
 These two folders are the source for `disk1.img` and `disk2.img`, as built with the included copy of `bfi.exe`.

+### `basic`
+A work-in-progress classic BASIC interpreter.
+The same source file is shared between the A3X version and a Visual Studio 2015 project for ease of testing.

 ### `bios`
 This is the complete source of the BIOS and boot firmware.
 It compiles to `ass-bios.apb` ("*a*ss*p*ull *b*ios") and contains several functions available to other programs, subdivided into a couple different libraries, Amiga style.

 ### `cmd`
 This is an attempt to create a DOS prompt, basically, to navigate standard-issue 1.44 MB FAT floppy diskettes.
 It's very simple, with `cd`, `dir`, `ren`, `del`, and `show` commands.
-The `show` command should work on `txt` files as well as images in `api` format. `disktest` is better.
+The `show` command should work on `txt` files as well as images in `api` format. `navigator` is much better, and `cmd` may be removed.

 ### `columns`
 It's *Columns*, and it's in development.